 Toyota Urges Tri-State Organizations to Plug-in for Charity with Environmentally-Focused Challenge

-WEST CALDWELL, N.J., May 29, 2013 – Toyota announced today the launch of the first Prius MPG Challenge rewarding environmentally-conscious, charitable organizations in N.Y., N.J. and Conn., with contributions totaling $20,000.
+WEST CALDWELL, N.J., May 29, 2013 – Toyota announced today the launch of the first Prius MPG Challenge.
+One rewarding environmentally-conscious, charitable organizations.
+Located in N.Y., N.J. and Connecticut.
+All with contributions totaling $20,000.

-The Challenge – which consists of five separate waves of competition, each with up to eight challengers – awards those participants garnering the highest overall MPG over the course of a 30-day period.
+The Challenge – which consists of five separate waves of competition, each with up to eight challengers.
+For it awards those participants garnering the highest overall MPG over the course of a 30-day period.
 It kicks off with an event today in West Caldwell, N.J., to hand off vehicles to the first wave of challengers.

 Participants will borrow a Prius Plug-in for 30 days.
 To be eligible to win, challengers must drive a minimum of 500 miles total and 75 miles each week.
-The highest overall MPG according to the Prius’ trip computer per 30-day challenge wins a $2,500 contribution, with second-place finisher earning $1,000 and the third-place finisher winning $500.
+The highest overall MPG according to the Prius’ trip computer per 30-day challenge wins a $2,500 contribution.
+That’s with second-place finisher earning $1,000.
+Finally and the third-place finisher winning $500.
 All participating companies will also receive a $200 gas card.

 “We see the MPG Challenge as a way to make environmental education fun,” said David Christ, general manager of Toyota’s New York Region.
-“By tapping regional organizations, we’re able to engage at a local level while demonstrating the Toyota Prius Plug-In’s ability to improve the lives of our fellow community members.”
+“By tapping regional organizations.
+That’s when we’re able to engage at a local level.
+All the while demonstrating the Toyota Prius Plug-In’s ability to improve the lives.
+Especially of our fellow community members.”

 The first wave of ecologically-conscious organizations participating as MPG Challengers includes:

-The Greyston Foundation, a Yonkers, N.Y.-based network of for-profit and not-for-profit entities providing life services and work opportunities to low-income individuals and families, including the bakery that exclusively supplies brownies to Ben & Jerry’s Ice Cream Greater Mercer TMA, a nonprofit, public private partnership dedicated to reducing traffic congestion, decreasing air pollution and improving mobility in and around Mercer and Ocean County, N.J.
+The Greyston Foundation, a Yonkers, N.Y.-based network of for-profit and not-for-profit entities.
+One providing life services and work opportunities to low-income individuals and families.
+For that’s including the bakery that exclusively supplies brownies to Ben & Jerry’s Ice Cream Greater Mercer TMA.
+That’s a nonprofit, public private partnership dedicated to reducing traffic congestion.
+One decreasing air pollution and improving mobility in and around Mercer and Ocean County, N.J.

 Bloomfield College, an independent, four-year college in Bloomfield, N.J., that prepares students to attain academic, personal and professional excellence in a multicultural and global society